One of the biggest mistakes gardeners make when cutting the grass is to mow too low.

 On the other hand, if you like a bowling green finish then you’ll want to mow closely using the best lawn mower you can afford.

 If you like a closer cut, that’s fine.
 However, you should only mow closely when growing conditions are at their best.
 That means rain, sun, warmth and adequate lawn feed.
+You’ll also want to mow at the best time of day.

 If any of these conditions change to drought, constant rain or feezing, you’ll need to increase the mowing height in order to for the grass to survive.